oSoWoSo/dotbins/README.md

 # Force reinstall everything, even if up to date
 dotbins sync --force

+# Update tools using only the versions recorded in manifest.json
+dotbins sync --pin-to-manifest

-# See what would be updated without making changes
+# See what is installed
 dotbins status
 ```